 The Athenaeum Rectory

 The Athenaeum Rectory, located in Columbia, Tennessee, is Moorish-Gothic architecture, not typical of the general building style in 1835.
-It is the design of Adolphus Heiman, architect in the early 1800's of many buildings and homes in the Nashville and Middle Tennessee area.
+It is the design of Adolphus Heiman, architect in the early 1800's of many buildings and homes in the Nashville and Middle Tennessee area and built by master builder of Maury County Nathan Vaught.
 The Athenaeum Rectory was begun in 1835 as a residence for Samuel Polk Walker, nephew of President James K. Polk.
 It was completed in 1837 as the home of The Reverend Mr. Franklin Gillette Smith.
 In 1837, The Reverend Mr. Smith came to Tennessee to be president of The Columbia Female Institute, an Episcopal school for girls.
 He was a native of Vermont and a graduate of Princeton University.

 In 1851, The Reverend Mr. Smith resigned from the Institute to found The Columbia Athenaeum School and the Smith family home continued to be the Athenaeum Rectory.
 It contained the reception room and parlors for the Athenaeum.
 The bedrooms on the first floor and an upstairs room were used by the Smith family.
 The house never had a kitchen; however, the small two-room building was probably built for that purpose but was never used as such since the Smiths had their meals in the school dining room.

 In the reception room, original to the house, is the chandelier made of seven metals; and the front door side panels are "flashed glass," containing gold made in Europe.
 Over the mantel hangs a portrait of The Reverend Mr. Smith.
 A portrait of Mrs. Smith is in the parlor.
 The floors are walnut and oak; the design is known as wood carpeting.
 The 10-piece parlor set was made by Joseph Meeks of Philadelphia in the mid 1800's.
-It was owned by Sally Ward Smith Gustine, Mrs. Smith's daughter by her first husband, another Mr. Smith.
-The harp in the front parlor is identical to those used at the Athenaeum School.
+It was owned by Sally Ward Smith Gustine, Mrs. Smith's daughter by her first husband, another Mr. Smith, William Ward Smith.
+The harp in the front parlor is the same harp that is in the painting of Sally W. S. Gustine.
+The harp found its way back to its Athenaeum home in 2013 from a female descendant of Mrs Gustine.
 The fountain gracing the front lawn is French and is original to the property.

 The Columbia Athenaeum was in operation for 52 years and developed a national reputation for its quality and breadth of curriculum.
 The school offered students well-equipped departments in art, music, history, and science.
 By 1890, a commercial department was furnished with typewriters and telegraphic instruments.
 The girls enjoyed gymnastics, bowling, croquet, and tennis, and were given instruction in Bible and etiquette.
 The library contained over 16,000 volumes, and the department of natural science held over 6.000 specimens, a few of which remain today.
 The school buildings and the rectory stood on 22 acres among a grove of large trees.
 There were dormitory rooms for 100-125 boarding students in addition to many day students.